-As per SBTi overall guidance, the FLAG target must cover at least 95% of a company's FLAG-related scope 1 emissions and 67% of FLAG-related scope 3 emissions (FLAG-C2).
-For example, a company that owns or operates land directly may have FLAG-related emissions in its scope 1 inventory and would include at least 95% of those emissions in its FLAG target.
-A company that purchases goods and services from suppliers with land-based activities may have FLAG-related emissions in its scope 3 inventory and would include at least 67% of those emissions in its FLAG target.
+As per SBTi overall guidance, the FLAG target must cover at least 95% of a company's FLAGrelated scope 1 and 2 emissions and 67% of FLAG-related scope 3 emissions (FLAG-C2).
+For example, a company that owns or operates land directly may have FLAG-related emissions in its scope 1 and 2 inventories and would include 95% of those emissions in its FLAG target.
+A company that purchases goods and services from suppliers with land-based activities may have

+FLAG-related emissions in its scope 3 inventory and would include at least 67% of those emissions in its FLAG target.

-In alignment with SBTi criteria and recommendations, a scope 3 target is required if a company's scope 3 gross emissions are 40% or more of total scope 1, 2 and 3 emissions across all categories, including FLAG and energy/industry emissions.
+In alignment with SBTi criteria and recommendations, a scope 3 target is required if a company's scope 3 emissions are 40% or more of total scope 1, 2 and 3 emissions across all categories, including FLAG and energy/industry emissions.
 For companies that meet the 40% threshold and are therefore required to have a scope 3 target, FLAG and energy/industry emissions must be separated, with each category covered at 67%.
-While FLAG targets include biogenic removals, only gross emissions values shall be used to meet the 67% threshold, not including removals.
-See the example in Figure 5 (which assumes gross accounting, without removals included).
-Minimum coverage must be met separately for FLAG scope 1 and FLAG scope 3 of a company's FLAG GHG inventory (FLAG-C2).
+While FLAG targets include removals, only gross emissions values should be used to meet the 67% threshold, not including removals.
+See the example in Table 2 (which assumes gross accounting, without removals included).

-Figure 5.
-Examples of scope 3 targets for FLAG and energy/industry (non-FLAG) emissions
+Table 2.
+Examples of scope 3 target coverage at 67% for FLAG and energy/industry (non-FLAG) emissions